brightspot/react-examples/theming/README.md

 ### 2. Configure theme content styling

-[`@ViewTemplate`](/theming/brightspot/src/brightspot/example/theming/ThemeArticleViewModel.ts): View interfaces with this annotation will have a string field, `_viewTemplate`, added to their object type that will return the value of the annotation.
+[`@ViewTemplate`](/theming/brightspot/src/brightspot/example/theming/ThemeArticleViewModel.ts): View interfaces with this annotation have a string field, `_viewTemplate`, added to their object type that returns the value of the annotation.

 View Model:
 ```typescript